-Join us, the Board for Certification of Genealogists, and Nancy A. Peters, CG, CGL for the live webinar Tuesday, December 18, 2018 at 8pm Eastern U.S. Register today to reserve your virtual seat.
+Join us, the Board for Certification of Genealogists, and J. Mark Lowe, CG, FUGA for the live webinar Tuesday, December 17, at 8pm eastern U.S. time.
+Register today to reserve your virtual seat.
 Registration is free but space is limited to the first 1,000 people to join that day.
 When you join, if you receive a message that the webinar is full, you know we've reached the 1,000 limit, so we invite you to view the recording which should be published to the webinar archives within an hour or two of the event's conclusion.

 Or register for multiple webinars at once by clicking here.